Weak iPhone demand forces Apple to cut revenue forecasts

 Apple's new lineup of iPhones did not have a happy holiday.
 And it may bode poorly for the rest of the year.

 In a letter to investors, Apple CEO Tim Cook warned that the company's fiscal first-quarter revenue would be weaker than previously expected.
 It now expects revenue of $84 billion, well below the prior range of $89 billion to $94 billion that it projected in November.
-Its gross margin is now expected to be 38 percent, a tick below the 38 percent to 38.5 percent range it previously forecast.
+Its gross margin is now expected to be 38 percent, a tick below the 38 percent to 38.5 percent range it previously forecast, suggesting a mix shift to lower priced, less profitable products.

 A warning from Apple, the most valuable company in the world and one of the most profitable, is a rare occurrence and hasn't happened in at least 15 years.
-The weaker holiday period -- a critical one in which most of its iPhones are sold -- will fan the flames of the growing belief that Apple has hit a peak with its iPhones, and sales may be on a downward slide.
+The weaker holiday period -- a critical one in which most of its iPhones are sold -- will fan the flames of the growing belief that Apple is struggling with iPhone fatigue, and sales may be on a downward slide.
 The company already raised a red flag in November when it said it would stop disclosing how many units it sells each quarter.

 The warning is similar in vibe to the concerns Apple endured more than a year ago, when it missed its fiscal fourth-quarter numbers amid an economic downturn.
 Then-CEO Steve Jobs had to join the call to quell investor fear, reiterating Apple would be fine.
 (He was right.)